Motiva-AI/clj-sqs-extended/README.md

   belongs to.
 Messages belonging to the same group are guaranteed FIFO.

   Options:
-  deduplication-id -  token used for deduplication of sent messages => nil
+  format - format to serialize outgoing message with (:json :transit) deduplication-id - token used for deduplication of sent messages => nil
 ```